 If you are just getting into snowshoeing, Silver Lake is a great trail start with.
 This trail is not difficult, but the views cannot be beaten.
 The trail is a few miles past the Double Eagle Resort.
 The road is closed during the winter so just park in front of the gate and enjoy the hike!

 Snow Ponds Trail (Reverse Peak Loop)

 25 miles north of June Lake there is a road on the left called: Virginia Lakes Rd.
-This road will end at a gate; park there.
+This road will end at a gate.
+Park there.
 Once again, this trail’s difficulty is entirely up to you.
-There is a trail map to show you were to go.
+There is a trail map to show you where to go.
 This is considered moderate to strenuous.